Panasonic G3 vs Sony RX100 VI

 It is notable that the G3 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G3 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+Both the G3 and the RX100 VI have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the RX100 VI was followed by the Sony RX100 VII.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G3 and RX100 VI can be found, respectively, in the Panasonic G3 Manual (free pdf) or the online Sony RX100 VI Manual.

 So what conclusions can be drawn?
 Is the Panasonic G3 better than the Sony RX100 VI or vice versa?
 The listing below highlights the relative strengths of the two models.